IGordynskyi/kulykiv-church-comunity-tracker/README.EN.md

 ## Adding a New Address

 1. Click **+ Add** in the left panel
-2. Enter the street address
+2. Enter the street address in **Street Name Number** format (e.g. `Church Lane 12` or `Шевченка 5`)
 3. Optionally add a note (e.g. "corner house", "near the park")
 4. Click **Save**

+Addresses are sorted automatically: alphabetically by street name (supports both Latin and Cyrillic), and numerically by building number within the same street.

 ---